michal-repo/RP2040_mouse_jiggler/README.md

  - Copy content of `files` directory directly on your board's storage device
  - Program starts working immediately after copy is successful
  - **If you do not want to disable Mass Storage functionality of CircuitPython remove `boot.py` file before unplugging your board**

+## Additional patterns

+In directory `additional patterns` you can find different pattern.
+ - `windows enhance pointer precision` works with mouse setting in Windows: "Enhance pointer precision"
+ - `complex pattern` a bit more complicated pattern